OBOAcademy/obook/10-DiseasesAndPhenotypes/README.md

 **Second Instructor:** Nicole Vasilevsky

 ## Description
 Using OBO for diseases and phenotypes, mapping standards.

+## Learning Outcomes:
+- be aware of major disease and phenotype ontologies that are available
+- be able to decide which phenotype or disease ontology to use for different use casess

 ## Topics
 - [Phenotype and Disease Mappings](mappings.md)

 ## New Material
-TBD
+- Mapping to triples (review of [week 03](https://github.com/jamesaoverton/obook/tree/master/03-RDF))
+  - For example, how to a match phenotype description strings and annotate to ontologies

 ## Semantic Engineer Toolbox
 - Ontologies